Precolonial Saba: Plum Piece

 To date Plum Piece is one of the oldest known Archaic Age sites of Saba dating to around 1875–1520 BC.
 The site is located in the northwestern part of Saba, at an elevation of about 400 m above sea level.
 In contrast to most archaeological sites on Saba, Plum Piece is not situated near the coast.
 Plum Piece overlooks the cliffs at Mary's Point and thus provides a good view of Well's Bay and the ocean.
 An initial survey by Corinne Hofman and Menno Hoogland of Leiden University in 2001 confirmed the presence of occupation in the form of numerous pieces of flint and stone and shell tools that were recovered from the site's surface.
 Many shallow postholes suggest that the area was intensively used as a seasonal campsite.
-Excavations discovered that the people who dwelled here relied heavily on terrestrial resources, notably the black crab (Gecarcinus ruricola) and Audubon's shearwater (Puffinus Iherminieri Iherminieri).
+Excavations discovered that the people who dwelled here relied heavily on terrestrial resources, notably the black crab (Gecarcinus ruricola) and Sargasso shearwater (Puffinus Iherminieri Iherminieri).
 The evidence from Plum Piece suggests that the site was used for specific activities like woodworking or the building of canoes in the spring season between February and July.
-This also coincides with the nesting season of the Audubon's shearwater and the spawning of black crabs.
+This also coincides with the nesting season of the Sargasso shearwater and the spawning of black crabs.
 It is likely that Plum Piece was visited in alternation with comparable campsites on nearby islands in a yearly mobility cycle determined by the availability of resources.